-Ironically, she was right because not long after I was diagnosed with Heart Failure.
+Ironically, she was right because I was diagnosed with Heart Failure not long after.

 So, alongside referring me for Cardiology tests, she also organised an appointment with a Rheumatologist.
 Thankfully the appointment came through quickly.

-Now, I had no idea what Fibromyalgia is.
+Now, I had no idea what Fibromyalgia was.
 Even when the consultant explained it, it was still as clear as mud?

-Was it musculoskeletal, an immune system disease, a nervous system illness, neurological or something else?
+Was it musculoskeletal, immune system disease, a nervous system illness, neurological or something else?

-It turns out, Fibromyalgia can affect all of these bodily systems and at different intervals.
-But, as of yet, is not pinned down to one specific system.
+It turns out; Fibromyalgia can affect all of these bodily systems at different intervals.
+But, as of yet, it is not pinned down to one specific system.

-This means Fibromyalgia symptoms are often mistaken for, and attributed to other illnesses.
-I can’t tell you how many times I’ve heard of people being misdiagnosed.
+This means Fibromyalgia symptoms are often mistaken for and attributed to other illnesses.
+I can’t tell you how often I’ve heard of people being misdiagnosed.

 Successfully treating Fibromyalgia is more by chance than design.
-Not least because the treatment that works for one person may not work for another.
+Not least because the treatment for one person may not work for another.

 And, a treatment that works today may not work next week!

-The treatment I was given is a tablet called Pregabalin.
+The treatment I was given was a tablet called Pregabalin.
 I started on a low dose.
-Over time, I became immune to its effects, so the dose got increased to the clinically accepted maximum.
+Over time, I became immune to its effects, so the amount increased to the clinically accepted maximum.

 I have been on the maximum dose for years.
 All it ever does is take the edge off my pain, but it never eradicates it.

-I was considered for a 12-week pain management program, but my other illnesses and caring responsibilities meant I wasn’t suitable for it.
+I was considered for a 12-week pain management program, but my other illnesses and caring responsibilities meant I wasn’t suitable.

-The pain clinic recently said they would investigate a more tailored program, but the global pandemic hit, that was the last I heard of it.
+The pain clinic recently said they would investigate a more tailored program, but the global pandemic hit was the last I heard of it.

 I try to self-help by using CBD oil.
 Again, it has taken the pain down a notch but not enough to say I am pain-free.